seldomU/loconote/README.md

 ## About

-Loconote is a document type that combines rich text with code, inspired by projects like [jupyter notebook](https://jupyter.org/).
+Loconote is a document type that combines rich text with code, inspired by projects like [Jupyter Notebook](https://jupyter.org/).
 Loconote uses a visual code editor to lower the required level of the user's programming skills.
 The goal is to broaden the use of such [literate programming](https://en.wikipedia.org/wiki/Literate_programming) tools and to make them available to students and non-programmers.

 Loconote takes the form of a JavaScript library that can be embedded into websites.